ooaklee/ghatd/README.md

 ## Core Packages

 GHAT(D) offers modular packages that can be used both together and independently.
 Our goal is for each package to adhere to clean architecture principles, featuring comprehensive documentation and examples.
-We are committed to implementing these practices on both new and legacy package, especially those that are less extensible for other projects.
+We are committed to implementing these practices in both new and legacy packages, especially those that are less extensible for other projects.

 ### Authentication & Verification
 A dual-channel verification system providing both magic link and human-readable code entry.